-This free application allows you to send a print job to your Google Cloud Print enabled printer from your Mac.
+This application, downloadable from Mac App Store, allows you to send a print job to your Google Cloud Print enabled printer from your Mac.
 You can even specify most of the print options supported by your Google Cloud Print enabled printer after buying the In-App purchase through the Mac App Store.
 This tool also lists the jobs that have been printed to this printer so that you could track them.